-I’ve been studying full time now for over a month and I have to say that the change of pace to my life is dramatic.
-I’m currently trying to balance running my household, with school runs, laundry and meals to prepare, alongside attending lectures and wanting to read as much as possible around my subject.
-One thing I do not like to think about is my money, or the lack thereof.
+I’ve been studying full-time now for over a month and I have to say that the change of pace in my life is dramatic.
+I’m currently trying to balance running my household, with school runs, laundry and meals to prepare, alongside attending lectures and wanting to read as much as possible about my subject.
+One thing I do not like to think about is my money or the lack thereof.

 I am of course trying to manage my “side hustle” which is blogging right here whilst I continue to study.
 This is perfect for me as I can fit in work around my busy schedule and being freelance, I can pause when I need to focus on my studies.
 Many students take a part time job to support themselves and many university towns have a thriving hospitality industry.
 The first time around I worked in restaurants and bars where I could get free or heavily discounted meals to avoid the student budget friendly food.
 Working along side studying can be tough in terms of time management but it helps cover the little perks such as that coffee shop trip which I couldn’t otherwise justify.

 One thing I will say now that I am older and wiser is that it’s really easy to get stuck financially as a student.
 I wish I had been more savvy the first time around.
 Banks offer student accounts with overdrafts and credit – offering incentives such as student rail cards to open accounts – all I will say is do some research and do not spend money which you don’t have, because at some point the interest and debt will come back to bite you.
-There’s many online comparison sites which will help you compare different financial offers.
+There’s many Online comparison sites which will help you compare different financial offers.
 Likewise I would go for an account which offers online banking or a virtual banking app which helps you keep on top of your finances around the clock.
 You can then check your bank account at midnight on student loan day!

 One of my biggest regrets first time around was getting a computer on a finance agreement.
 I thought I needed it for my course when in fact the University had all the resources I could need available.
 The technology was out dated before I even finished the course and I was still paying for it.
 This time around I have spent the minimal amount on a second hand laptop, only in order to work from home with online lectures.
 Lots of students end up having financial regrets so ask yourself “is it worth it?” with every decision you make.